srbarrios/FailTale/README.md

 * **Secure SSH:** Connects to hosts via SSH using keys and minimally privileged (read-only) users.
 * **On-Source Filtering:** Applies filters (`tail`, `grep`) directly in the remote commands to reduce data volume.
 * **API Interface:** Exposes functionalities via a local API.
-* **Local LLM Integration:** Interacts with Ollama in two phases: target components to debug and analysis of test failure.
+* **Local LLM Integration:** Interacts with Ollama, Gemini or OpenAI in two phases: target components to debug and analysis of test failure.

 ## Architecture